- Whatâs Aura Frames?

 Traffic grows in the week before Christmas, but on Christmas day (December 25) it really takes a sharp upward trajectory.
 The main sustained peak load period is over 10 hours on Christmas Day, with the main DB sustaining > 100K TPS from 10:00:00 to 20:00:00 US Central Time.

-Employees noticed the Aura iOS and Android apps were moving up in the ranking charts by download.
-Excitement grew into the evening seeing the app move into the Top 10, all the way to the #1 position. 🎉 I grabbed a screenshot at around 11:30 PM CT December 25.
+Employees noticed the free Aura Frames iOS and Android apps were moving up in the ranking charts.
+Excitement grew into the evening seeing the app move into the Top 10, all the way to the #1 position. đ I grabbed the screenshot below at around 11:30 PM CT December 25.

 Screenshot showing the Aura Frames app at the #1 rank in the U.S. Apple App Store